Shade sails (sun shades) are very popular forms of shade. Made in our workshop in Nelson, they are custom fitted and designed for individual needs.

 Waterproof shade cloth is shade cloth which has a waterproof coating on the underside.
 It looks from the top exactly like a traditional shade sail fabric.

 Architectural PVC fabric is waterproof.
 It a heavier weight fabric and therefore needs a more robust support system to attach to.
 Architectural fabrics have a limited warranty of between three and five years although in reality, a much greater life is achieved given normal wear and tear.
 Most of these fabrics are fire resistant - please advise us if this is required.

-We stock Comshade, Rainbow Z16, Shadetec, Monotec and Extrablock shade cloth fabrics.
-In architectural PVC we stock Serge Ferrari, Polystar F/R, Diamond 700, Dickson and Mehgies.
+We stock Commercial 95, Commercial Heavy, DualShade, Comshade, Shadetec, Monotec and Extrablock shade cloth fabrics.
+In architectural PVC we stock Serge Ferrari, Polystar F/R, Diamond 700, Dickson, Hiraoka and Mehler.